AaltoSciComp/scicomp-docs/triton/tut/array.rst

 3. Make job array which runs every other index (like 1, 3, 5,
    etc).
 You'll have to look at the ``sbatch`` manual page.

+4. Make an array job that runs pi 10 times, always logging to the same file, and using a prefix

 What's next?